InsideLoop/InsideLoop/doc/LinearAlgebra.rst

 Blas
 ----

-Unfortunately, the previous function :cpp:`il::dot` returns a tensor and therefore allocates some memory.
+The previous function :cpp:`il::dot` returns a tensor and therefore allocates some memory.
 But sometimes it might be that we already have some memory allocated, or that we need to add the result of the product of 2 matrices to a third one which already exists.